gyengen/Magnetic-Field-Extrapolation/README.md

 Returns
 -------
-magout : New magnetic field structure with the fields bxp,byp,bzp defined These are 3D arrays in x,y,z giving the x,y,z components of the force free field.
+magout : New magnetic field structure with the fields bxp,byp,bzp defined.
+These are 3D arrays in x,y,z giving the x,y,z components of the force free field.